 - Enjoy your day — you’ve earned it!

 - Drink more fluids than usual in the next few hours, but avoid alcohol.

 - Eat a nutritious meal soon after you donate.

 - Keep your bandage on for about 3 hours.

 - You may resume normal daily activities, but avoid strenuous exercise.

 - If you’re feeling funny or light-headed, lay down for a little bit and drink more fluids.

-While 60% of the population is eligible to donate blood, fewer than 5% do.
+While about 38% of the population is eligible to donate blood, fewer than 5% do.
 It’s easy to verify that you are eligible.
 If you have additional questions about blood donation, please check our Blood Donation FAQs.